Blank Misfires & Reliability

 Misfires, Fizzles, and “Duds”

-Where they differ is in what the observer assumes caused it.
+Where the three terms differ is in what the observer assumes caused it.

 A misfire usually blames the gun.